Polyadic Opinion Formation: The Adaptive Voter Model on a Hypergraph: Results

-To measure the final magnetization numerically, we start the simulation with an initial magnetization of $\tanglebr{m_0} = 0$ and let the system evolve until it reaches an absorbing state.
+To measure the final magnetization numerically, we start the simulation with an initial magnetization of $\tanglebr{\mathfrak{m}_{0}} = 0$ and let the system evolve until it reaches an absorbing state.
 The absolute value of the magnetization in this state is measured and averaged over 12 realizations of the simulation for every value of $p$.
 We follow a similar procedure to get the mean-field results.
 Under majority voting, the magnetization in the absorbing state can be obtained by simply solving the equations numerically until they converge to one of the roots.
-To break the symmetry between opinions, we start from a slightly positive initial magnetization $m_0 = \num{0.0002}$.
+To break the symmetry between opinions, we start from a slightly positive initial magnetization $\mathfrak{m}_{0} = \num{0.0002}$.
 On the other hand, under proportional voting, we cannot obtain the magnetization directly because the mean-field trajectories never reach the roots and instead converge to the stable points on the parabola.
-Instead, we compute the stable states of the system for different values of $p$ to sample multiple points on the slow manifold and fit a centered parabola to all points which are greater than zero.
+Instead, we compute the stable states of the system for different values of $p$ to sample multiple points on the slow manifold and fit a centered parabola to all points that are greater than zero.
 The result is shown in Fig.~\ref{fig:phase_transition}.
-Both rewire-to-same models undergo a sharp transition under variation of $p$ in which the absolute magnetization switches from $|m| = 1$ to $|m| = 0$.
-Therefore, the roots of the parabola are fixed at $\pm 1$ for $p < p_c$ under the rewire-to-same rule.
-On the other hand, under rewire-to-random, we observe a second-order phase transition with the absolute magnetization slowly decreasing with increasing $p$.
-Both results replicate the known behavior on graphs under the rewire-to-random and rewire-to-same rules~\parencite{durrett2012graph}.
-Also, note that near the phase transition, stochastic fluctuations are larger, which can be explained by the critical slowing down effect of the deterministic dynamics as commonly exploited in the theory of early-warning signs~\cite{Wiesenfeld1,Schefferetal,KuehnCT2}.
+Both rewire-to-same models undergo a sharp transition under variation of $p$ in which the absolute magnetization switches from $|\mathfrak{m}| = 1$ to $|\mathfrak{m}| = 0$.
+Therefore, the roots of the parabola are fixed at $\pm 1$ for $p < p_{c}$ under the rewire-to-same rule.
+On the other hand, under rewire-to-random, we observe a second-order phase transition with the absolute magnetization slowly decreasing with \parfillskip=0pt

-Furthermore, we observe that the mean-field results overestimate the position of the critical point, significantly so in both rewire-to-same cases.
-The poor performance of the pair-approximation closure close to the critical point is a well-known problem on graphs~\parencite{demirel2014momentclosure}, but it can be improved by using a different closure close to the critical point $p_c$~\parencite{boehme2011analytical}.
-Interestingly, since the critical point lies so close to $1$ for both rewire-to-random models, the mean-field equations do not have a large margin for error, so they predict the critical point with high accuracy.
-However, this might not hold for a different choice of parameters, for example, a different initial distribution of hyperedges $\mathbf{M}(0)$.